dimeritium-foil/rhymepy/README.md

 * [colored](https://pypi.org/project/colored/)

 **TODO:**
+* Remove dependency on the `colored` module.
+* Handle errors when reading from cache files.
 * Add an option to match only last words in each line (rhyme scheme).
-* Remove dependency on the `colored` module.
 * If a word contains punctuation highlight only the word.
-* (?)
-Remove empty lines and add a spacer in-between each line match block.